 In Capture, these four types of quality control are found in both the Plan and Obzerv phase of a job.
 Quality Control is in the Plan phase and Sampling is in the Obzerv phase.
 However, not all Field QC is found in the Quality Control section.

 The Sampling section is configured based on the Laboratory Quote entered or uploaded (using our Wizard) into Obzervr Manager.
 Your Laboratory Quote outlines the containers/bottles that the laboratory will test upon arrival.
-However, not all Field QC have containers, and therefore, they are not accounted for on the quote.

 The Quality Control section accounts for the QC such as Trip Spikes or Blanks which are collected once a trip and are in different containers to the primary sample set.